Aarthyravi/Python/README.md

 Bitwise operators-Bitwise operators are used to compare (binary) numbers

 ## List
 There are 4 different catagories of data sets.
 List is used for data sets that needs to be ordered and changed and this also allows duplicate strings and variables.
+Index is basicallly a position.
+So we can acesss the data randomly not in order, you can pull an element from even the middle.